lewallen4/Cloudsy/readme.md

 <b>Acknowledgements</b>

 Cloudsy is made possible by the contributions of the open-source community and the data provided by NOAA and the National Weather Service.
-Happy Weathering!
+Help the federal workforce when you can, they need it!

 We hope Cloudsy helps you stay informed about the weather conditions in your area.
-Enjoy using Cloudsy, and may your days be filled with new opportunities!
+Enjoy using Cloudsy, and may your days be cloudsy and beautiful!